MathFreak314/DU-LUA-Ore-Finder/README.md

+#Status Update
+I just wanted to add a note up here to let anybody who happens by here know that I've stopped playing DU so am no longer supporting this code.
+With that said everybody is free to modify and use it as you wish.  :-)

 # DU-LUA-Ore-Finder
 This is a LUA script that creates a HUD on your character which allows you to triangulate ore locations while mining